These Numbers Show Favorable Signs for New York Community Bancorp Inc. (NYCB)

 Sponsored

-The stock witnessed a 38.07% gain in the last 1 month and extending the period to 3 months gives it a -6.23%, and is -0.33% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.11% over the week and 4.49% over the month.
+The stock witnessed a 2.97% loss in the last 1 month and extending the period to 3 months gives it a -6.82%, and is 3.92% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.80% over the week and 3.96% over the month.

 New York Community Bancorp Inc. (NYCB) Analyst Forecasts